 A large population means New York has a wide variety of medical needs.
 Luckily, Aetna has a variety of Medicare plans to fit anyone’s situation.
 And benefits with different Medicare plans may include prescription drug coverage, home care, and hospice care.

 Most New Yorkers 65 or older and legal US residents are eligible for Medicare.
-Some New Yorkers under 65 with certain health conditions may be eligible as well.
-If you want what Original Medicare (Parts A and B) has to offer with extra benefits, you may qualify for a Medicare Advantage plan.
+Some residents under 65 with certain health conditions may be eligible as well.
+Original Medicare (Parts A and B) gives you plenty of coverage, but for those seeking more benefits, Medicare Advantage plans have you covered.
 The plans may have vision, dental, hearing and prescription drug coverage.

-There are different levels of Medicare eligibility depending on the Medicare plan you choose.
+Medicare’s varied options have different levels of eligibility.
 If you have any questions or concerns regarding your eligibility for Medicare plans, including Aetna Medicare Advantage, make the call.
 A friendly, licensed agent can help.

 There are three primary Medicare enrollment periods: